olaf-c/BrusselatorSimulator/docs/FunctionalSpecifications.md

   The users will interact with a GUI interface which will display an [animation](https://en.wikipedia.org/wiki/Brusselator#/media/File:Brusselator_space.gif)
 ## User Profile
 <ul>
   <li> <b> Teachers </b> - The primary user of the program are expected to be high school teachers.
 These users require engaging visuals for the program to be worth running for their class.
-They are expected to understanding the underlying equations and potentially have some understanding of python.
+They are expected to understand the underlying equations.
+They are also expected to have some understanding of python such as the ability to pip install the package and run the program from the terminal.
   </li>
   <li>
     <b> Enthusiasts </b> - Users who wish to interact with the brusselator reaction in the comfort of their own home.
 These users are not expected to know python or the underlying chemical reactions.